 Studies show artificial sweeteners provoke behavioral changes, depression, and learning difficulties.
 Participants consumed 11 mg of aspartame for every pound of body weight.
 After eight days, they scored lower on cognitive tests, were irritable, and had increased rates of depression in comparison to control subjects.

 Low carb, high carb, high fat, low fat, calorie restriction?
-Optimal eating habits are not any single diet.
+“Best” easing habits don’t come in any single diet.
 It is learning to be intuitive with your body’s nutritional needs, consuming a diet as colorful as the rainbow, and incorporating a variety of foods from all food groups.
 It is about establishing a balance that allows your body and brain to thrive.

 American Academy of Neurology.
 (2020, April 22).
 Which foods do you eat together?
 How you combine them may raise dementia risk: Study finds ‘food networks’ centered on processed meats, starches may raise risk.
 ScienceDaily.
 Retrieved November 22, 2020 from www.sciencedaily.com/releases/2020/04/200422214038.htm

 Harvard University.
 Protect your brain with “good fat.”
 Retrieved from https://www.health.harvard.edu/mind-and-mood/protect-your-brain-with-good-fat